armhold/infinity/README.md

 ### Wait, aren't you just *encoding* this data?

 In a sense, yes.
-You can check the code (it's very short) and see how it works- we take a sequence of letters, turn them into bytes, and then print the bytes as a long number.
+You can check the source code (it's very short) and see how it works- we take a sequence of letters, turn them into bytes, and then print the bytes as a long number.
 It doesn't change the fact that at the end, you get a single number back; a number that maps to your data, which has always been there in the number.
 This program merely identifies where it lives.